Loading...

 Physical Activity

-Engage in light physical activity, such as a walk, after your meal to help your body use up excess glucose.
+Engage in light physical activity, like a short walk, after eating to help your body use excess glucose.

 healthspan-mbl